-We came together on March 24th and through continued unity, we will save lives.
-We will not stop our advocacy until we see the change we demand – a change that is necessary in order to save innocent lives across our nation.
+They came together on March 24th and through continued unity, they will save lives.
+They will not stop their advocacy until they see the change they demand – a change that is necessary in order to save innocent lives across our nation.

 Get Social with March For Our Lives!

 March For Our Lives was not just the march that took place on March 24th – it is a movement.
-Find out how you can get involved with upcoming townhall meetings, additional marches, and other events by clicking on one or more of heir social links below.
+Find out how you can get involved with upcoming town hall meetings, additional marches, and other events by clicking on one or more of their social links below.